 Streamlined agile processes

-Agile practices such as sprint plannings, daily stand-ups, creating task backlog, demo sessions, retrospectives, make managing a team way easier and its work more efficient.
+Agile practices such as sprint plannings, daily stand-ups, creating task backlog, demo sessions, retrospectives, make managing your outsourced developers way easier and its work more efficient.
 Thus, choosing a vendor with streamlined Agile processes ensures high work productivity that results in reducing working hours and cost reduction respectively.

 Also, Agile approach ensures flexibility, crucial in this unstable time.
 Indeed, with help of Agile methodology you can create smaller agile teams of around five people for maximum efficiency; give even more attention to prioritizing than before; delegate decisions; extend the use of technology that promotes effective collaboration, etc.